Brian Cross

-Brian Cross is a Spanish record producer, DJ and entrepreneur from Barcelona, Catalonia.
+Brian Cross is a Spanish record producer, DJ and entrepreneur from Barcelona, Catalonia, Spain.

 He is known for working with numerous other artists from different music styles including Armin van Buuren, Ricky Martin, Sophie Ellis-Bextor, Yandel, Robbie Rivera, Inna, Leah Labelle and many more.
 He has released on some of the world's biggest record labels including Armada Music, Ultra Music, Dirty Dutch, Big Beat Records, In Charge, Sony Music and A State of Trance.
 In 2015 he signed with Ultra Music.

 Brian Cross is also the creator of POPSTAR festival in Amnesia Ibiza featuring artists like Hardwell, Avicii, Cedric Gervais and global pop icons including Pitbull, Nelly Furtado, Inna, Sophie Ellis-Bextor and many more.

 In 2014, Brian Cross signed for the summer season with Ushuaïa Ibiza and Hard Rock Hotel Ibiza sharing the stage with Snoop Dogg, Robin Thicke, Jason Derulo, Pitbull, Kylie Minogue, The Prodigy, Nile Rodgers, Ellie Goulding, Placebo and Icona Pop.

 In 2015, Brian Cross signed with SuperMartXé as their weekly resident at the world's biggest club Privilege Ibiza and for the worldtour of the brand.

 The weekly performances included guests like Afrojack, Chuckie, Deniz Koyu, Matthew Koma, Two Tone and the 12-hour non-stop closing party featuring Nervo, Thomas Gold, Glowinthedark and Yves V.

 2015 was also the year where Brian Cross performed for the first time at Tomorrowland Festival in Belgium and Tomorrowworld Festival in Atlanta.

 Both performances took place at the V Session Stages with artists like Chuckie, Borgore, Firebeatz, Ftampa, Quintino, R3hab and of course the host of the stage Yves V.

 In May 2016, Brian became the new Head of the Electronic department of Livenation, Spain.
 He has also signed for another season as headliner for SuperMartXé in Privilege Ibiza sharing the stage with Steve Angello, Chris Brown, Afrojack, Chuckie, NERVO, Yves V and many more.
 In April 2016 Brian Cross had his debut at Tomorrowland Brasil in Itu, São Paulo, and is also confirmed to perform for the second time at Tomorrowland in Boom, Belgium on the V sessions stage.

 In 2017, Brian Cross performed for the third time on Tomorrowland in Boom, Belgium and returned to Amnesia Ibiza as weekly guest on the new event Black Out which hosted guests like Dimitri Vegas & Like Mike, Hardwell, Nicky Romero and many more.